 - Programs typically begin in October.

-No. The Pine Project does not supply food at programs.
-School classes must bring their own litter-free and nut-free lunch, snacks and drinks.
+The Pine Project does not supply food at programs.
+School classes must bring their own lunch, snacks and drinks (we encourage as litter free as possible, and they must be nut free).
 Please see the packing list within our Teacher & Caregiver Handbook for more information.